Topics in the History of Traditional Korea

 - Topic 4: Traditional-Modern transition

-Method of assessmentOne three-hour written examination (70%) taken in May/June, and coursework (30%).
+Method of assessmentOne three-hour written examination (70%) taken in May/June, and two pieces of coursework (15% each).

 - Hyung Il Pai, Constructing “Korean” Origins: A Critical Review of Archaeology, Historiography, and Racial Myth in Korean State-Formation Theories, Cambridge: Harvard University Asia Center, 2000.

 - Jonathan W. Best, A History of the Early Korean Kingdom of Paekche, Cambridge: Harvard University Asia Center, 2006.

 - Edward J. Shultz, Generals and Scholars: Military Rule in Medieval Korea, Honolulu: University of Hawai’i Press, 2000.

 - Sem Vermeersch, The Power of the Buddhas: The Politics of Buddhism during the Koryŏ Dynasty, Cambridge: Harvard University Asia Center, 2008.

 - John B. Duncan, The Origins of the Chosŏn Dynasty, Seattle: University of Washington Press, 2000.

 - Martina Deuchler, The Confucian Transformation of Korea: A Study of Society and Ideology, Cambridge: Council on East Asian Studies, Harvard University, 1992.